 - A graduate student may enroll in courses labeled “Primarily for Undergraduates” with instructor approval; normally, these courses will not count toward the minimum course requirements for a higher degree.

-- Students may enroll in language courses with the permission of the instructor on a SAT/UNS basis (see the Academic Calendar for deadline) after petitioning for change of grading status through the Registrar's Office.
+- Students may enroll in language courses with the permission of the instructor on a SAT/UNS basis (see the Academic Calendar for deadline) after petitioning for a change of grading status through the Registrar's Office.
 Language courses taken on a SAT/UNS basis may not count toward the minimum course requirements for a higher degree.

 - Students may audit courses with the permission of the course instructors.

 Students Departing Mid-Term

 Students who plan to be away from campus for more than 50 percent of an academic term or year should apply to be a non-resident student.